Wildlife of Ukraine: Fauna

 There are 45,000 faunal species reported.
 Mammal species number about 108, birds number about 400 species (350 is also mentioned), there are 21 species of reptiles, fish (including subspecies) number about 170 (200 is also mentioned), and amphibians number 17 species.
 There are about 35,000 species of invertebrates which include insects (of which 12 species are reported endemic).
 The Carpathian and the Crimea region are the dominant habitats of endemic species.
 Some of the faunal taxon reported by Animal Diversity Web are the European ground squirrel (Spermophilus citellus), European bison (Bison bonasus), European shag (Phalacrocorax aristotelis), steppe polecat (Mustela eversmanii) and Eurasian elk (Alces alces).

 A wide variety of birds are found in Ukraine, those reported including game birds, nighthawks, raptors, song birds, swifts, waders, and waterfowl.
 Some of the bird species noted are black grouse, hazel grouse, gull, owl, and partridges.
 There are also migratory ducks, storks, and wild geese.
 The number of migratory birds is reported as 100 species.

-Mammals include Eurasian elk, fox, marten, mouflon, roe deer, wildcat, wild pig, wolf, mice, and jerboas.
+Mammals include Eurasian elk, red fox, pine marten, mouflon, roe deer, wildcat, wild boar, wolf, mice, onager, wild horse, Eurasian lynx, brown bear and great jerboa.
+Multiple mammals have been extirpated from the country such as lions, Mediterranean monk seal, saiga, and eastern roe deer.
 Some of the fish species recorded include perch, pike, sterlet, and sturgeon.

 Aqua fauna of the Black Sea, the Sea of Azov and estuary have 32 animal species which belong to the Pontic–Caspian steppe region.

 There are approximately 385 endangered species listed in the Red Book of Ukraine.
 These are made up of 41 mammals, 67 birds, 8 amphibians and reptiles, 32 fish, 173 insects, 12 mollusks, 26 cancroid, 7 annelida, 3 centipedes, 2 nematodes, 2 hydro polyps and 2 chubby-faced.

 The speckled ground squirrel is a native of the east Ukrainian steppes.

 White storks are native to south-western and north-western Ukraine.